kristianfreeman/kristianfreeman.com/src/content/blog/flutter.md

 ---
-title: 'What you need to know to get started with Flutter, the cross-platform app framework'
+title: "What you need to know to get started with Flutter, the cross-platform app framework"
 description: ""
-pubDate: 'Nov 24 2020'
+pubDate: "Nov 24 2020"
 tags:
   - archive
 ---

 ## **🎓 What is it?**